MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-health-and-safety-lead.md

 - **My Employee Cases**: Filtered by owner and only shows active cases.
 This is the default view.

 - **Active Employee Cases**: Shows all the active employee cases.
 An employee case is considered active when the status field value is set to active.
+Active Employee Cases are limited to one per employee.

 - **Closed Employee Cases**: Shows all the closed employee cases.
 An employee case is considered closed when it is made inactive either by the case manager or through the process.